 “..if you want or need any design or ideas so please contact me”

 I have been contacted multiple times by aspiring designers with similar messages.
-It is hard to sell your service to someone who does the same but for much more years.
-With a message like this you may ruin your chances to get hired even by companies that actually need a designer.
+It is hard to sell your service to someone who does the same but for many more years.
+With a message like this, you may ruin your chances to get hired even by companies that actually need a designer.
 It simply just doesn’t work like that.
 You need to be very specific where your talent is: are you good at designing lingerie, outwear, sportswear or gowns?
 You are not genius at all of them & if you’re claiming the opposite chances are you’re just new to designing and not amazing at any of these fields.
 Know your strengths and offer only what you do best!

 “I’m 14 and I’m a fashion designer…”

 Sketching beautiful dresses does not make you a designer.
-You might have the talent to be one of top designers in the world but not before you know how to sew, how to make basic patterns, the structure of a suit, have knowledge in costume history, textiles, production process, fitting, experience in working with clients.
-It is good to have confidence but is should be backed with experience and education.
+You might have the talent to be one of the top designers in the world but not before you know how to sew, how to make basic patterns, the structure of a suit, have knowledge in costume history, textiles, production process, fitting, experience in working with clients.
+It is good to have confidence but it should be backed with experience and education.